Can You Take Acyclovir 400 mg Twice a Day? Full Dosage Guidelines

 Aciclovir tablets are used for oral administration.
 Acyclovir 800 mg tablet comprises 800 mg of Acyclovir and the inactive ingredients croscarmellose sodium, colloidal silicon dioxide, magnesium stearate, and microcrystalline cellulose.
 Acyclovir 400 mg tablet comprises 400 mg of Acyclovir and the inactive ingredients croscarmellose sodium, colloidal silicon dioxide, magnesium stearate, and microcrystalline cellulose.

-What Are The Uses of Acyclovir Medication?
+Common Uses of Acyclovir

 Acyclovir is most commonly used to treat various viral infections.
 These infections include genital herpes, cold sores, herpes zoster (shingles), and varicella (chickenpox).
 Acyclovir does not cure herpes infections as it does not kill the viruses.
 Herpes virus stays in your body for a lifetime.
 Acyclovir treats symptoms and makes the virus inactive.
 The virus may get active in future years causing symptoms again.